-To help to heal and educate a community, one must be immersed in it.
-Throughout the year, JFCS experts and volunteers take to the streets – at synagogues, churches, schools, senior living centers and more – to host informative and engaging programs so that individuals can learn about getting help for themselves or others.
-Listed below are just some JFCS community outreach presentations that are available to the public.
+To help heal and educate a community, one must be immersed in it.
+Throughout the year, JFCS experts and volunteers visit synagogues, churches, schools, senior living centers, and more to host engaging programs so that educate community members about getting help for themselves or others.
+Listed below are JFCS community outreach presentations that are available to the public.
 To learn about arranging a presentation for your organization, please call 856-424-1333.

 BUILDING HEALTHY RELATIONSHIPS & PACKING FOR COLLEGE